compadrejunior/docker-tutorial/swarm/README.md

    ```bash
    docker service --help
    ```
-6. If suscced the command will list the COMMAND options.
+6. If succeed the command will list the COMMAND options.
     ```bash
     Usage:  docker service COMMAND